Note: SoundCloud has now removed groups from their website.

 Field Recording Groups

-Below are some examples take from the groups listed on that page.
+Below are some examples take from field recording groups.

 Feel free to follow me on SoundCloud.
 I’ve uploaded just over 160 tracks.
 There are some free downloads, too.
 Browse them here: